GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Related Work

 A core challenge in program generation-based PGPS is processing both diagrams and text to interpret \geofeat{}.
 One approach tackles the challenge by converting a diagram into alternative representations such as lists of geometric primitives and relations that can be represented as text~\citep{geos,geos-plus,intergps, GOLD, pgdp, geodrl}.
 Although reducing the problem to a single modality can be effective, building such converters typically requires labeled diagrams, which are expensive to collect and eventually limit generalization across diverse diagram styles.

 Another line of research typically employs vision-language models (VLMs), where a VLM comprises a vision encoder and a language model~\citep{pgps,geoqa,geoqa-plus,scagps,unigeo,unimath,geox,LANS}.
 The vision encoder produces a visual embedding from the diagram, and the language model then generates solution steps in an autoregressive manner, conditioned on the textual description and the visual embedding.
 While the VLMs apply to various diagram formats, the visual \geofeat{} perception of the VLMs remains underexplored due to the abundance of textual information in existing benchmarks.
-Moreover, the VLMs are often fine-tuned and tested on a single benchmark, leaving their domain generalization capabilities across different diagram styles unexamined.